Ever wanted to downsize your survival kit but didn’t know how or weren’t sure if you wanted to skimp out on essential survival gear?

 It’s Low Profile

 Next to a duffel bag that’s filled to the brim with survival supplies, a mini survival kit won’t look suspicious to someone who is on the lookout for valuables when SHTF.
-You lessen the risk of your survival stuff getting stolen and achieve the prepping goal of being lowkey, much like the gray man theory.
+You lessen the risk of your stuff getting stolen and achieve the prepping goal of being lowkey, much like the gray man theory.

 You Can Make Several of Them

 Filling up several survival kits for different scenarios can take its toll on you but, more specifically, on your wallet.
 As much as we want to be prepared for it all, we have to prep smartly, too.
 Since mini survival kits don’t require a bunch of things, you can create a few handfuls to tuck in your bag, car’s glove box, or even in your family’s bags.
-Which leads us to the next point!
+This leads us to the next point.

 You Can Make Them For Loved Ones

-As a gift or as an intro to prepping, mini survival kits for your loved ones will be super helpful.
+As a gift or intro to prepping, mini survival kits for your loved ones will be super helpful.
 They might even get them into the survival mindset.
 If you want your loved ones to be prepared at all times, making sure they have a mini survival kit is one way to put your mind at ease.

 DIY-ing Your Mini Survival Kit in 3 Easy Steps